-Only the Independent Directors receive remuneration from the Fund for acting as a director.
-Aggregate fees and expenses (including reimbursement for travel and out-of-pocket expenses) of \$13,299.20 were paid to such directors by the Fund during the calendar year ended December 31, 2003.
-Fees for the Independent Directors, who also serve as board members of certain other funds sponsored by or affiliated with CGM, are currently set at \$60,000 per annum plus a per meeting fee of \$2,500 with respect to in-person meetings and \$100 for each telephone meeting.
+Only the Non-Interested Directors receive remuneration from the Fund for acting as a Director.
+Aggregate fees and expenses (including reimbursement for travel and out-of-pocket expenses) of \$26,006.98 were paid to such Directors by the Fund during the calendar year ended December 31, 2005.
+Fees for the Non-Interested Directors, who also serve as board members of certain other funds sponsored by or affiliated with Legg Mason, are currently set at \$60,000 per annum plus a per meeting fee of \$2,500 with respect to in-person meetings and \$100 for each telephone meeting.
+The fees are allocated among the funds for which the Directors serve based on the average net assets of such funds.
 None of the officers of the Fund received any compensation from the Fund for such period.
-Officers and interested directors of the Fund are compensated by CGM.
+Officers and interested Directors of the Fund are compensated by the Manager or Legg Mason.

-The following table shows the compensation paid by the Fund to each person who was a Director during the Fund's fiscal year ended December 31, 2003:
+The following table shows the compensation paid by the Fund to each person who was a Director during the Fund's fiscal year ended December 31, 2005: